IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/content-metrics.md

 There are three main filters that can be applied to each report.
 Find definitions of each below with guidance on how to find the informatoin to effectivly filter your content metrics.

 * **NOTE** - Due to each report tab (Page views, Click Events, and Reservations) pulling from different data sources, leveraging these filters will have to be used one at a time.
 For example: When on the Page Views report tab, selecting a collection ID filter will not carry over if you then move to the Click Events report.
 This is a different data set so the filter will have to be reapplied.
 We simply provide these main filters at the top of all reports since there is a requirement to filter all reports by these three main data points.
-It is a best practice to remove the filter before navigating to the new report tab or by simply refreshing the page when you want to start over on a fresh report tab.
+It is a best practice to refresh the page when you want to start over on a fresh report tab.

 Collection name - Can be found as the first title on a collection page.
 For example: This collection name is '[Model Home]( Unique visitors refers to the number of distinct individuals visting your collection during the selected time frame selected.)'.